wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 The method of defining endpoints depends on the buildpack.
 For buildpacks other than `Ballerina` and `WSO2 MI`, it is required to have an `endpoints.yaml` file in project root directory to create the Service component.

+### Configure endpoints with buildpacks (except Ballerina)

+When you build a service component using any other buildpacks(Java, Python, NodeJS, Ruby, PHP, Go, Dockerfile, etc) other than Ballerina and WSO2 MI, you can configure the endpoint details with the `endpoints.yaml` configuration file.
+You must place this file inside the `.choreo` directory at the build context path and commit it to the source repository.

+See [Understanding the endpoints.yaml file](#learn-the-endpointsyaml-file) to learn about the `endpoints.yaml` file.

 ### Configure endpoints with the Ballerina buildpack

 When you create a service component with the `Ballerina buildpack`, Choreo automatically detects the endpoint details for REST APIs.
 You can override the auto-generated endpoint configuration by providing the `endpoints.yaml` file in the source directory.

 !!! note
     Automatic endpoint generation is not supported for dynamic endpoint parameters such as variable ports.
 Therefore, you must use an `endpoint.yaml` file to define dynamic endpoint parameters.

-See [Understanding the endpoints.yaml file](#learn-the-endpointsyaml-file) to learn about the `endpoints.yaml` file.

-### Configure endpoints with the WSO2 MI buildpack

-WSO2 MI buildpack is where you can deploy integrations developed with WSO2 Micro Integrator as an API.
-In this preset, you have three different ways to define endpoints.
-Choreo gives priory to the definition of endpoints in the below-mentioned order.

-1. **Using endpoints.yaml file**
-This is the most flexible method to define endpoints.
-You can configure the endpoint details with the `endpoints.yaml` configuration file.
-Place this file in the .choreo directory in the project path of the component.
-If the Micro Integrator project has inbound endpoints, you can expose them via different endpoints using the `endpoints.yaml`

-    See [Understanding the endpoints.yaml file](#learn-the-endpointsyaml-file) to learn about the `endpoints.yaml` file.

-2. **Auto generating endpoints**
-If `endpoints.yaml` is not provided and if the source Micro Integrator project has APIs, Choreo scans the project and generates the API endpoints.
-If the project has few APIs, an endpoint will be generated for each API.
-The visibility of this auto-generated endpoint is set to `Project` by default.
-You can change the visibility in the deployment flow.

-3. **Provide default endpoints**
-If `endpoints.yaml` is not provided and if the source Micro Integrator project doesn't have APIs, Choreo generates a default endpoint which will expose the default micro integrator port (8290) with `Project` visibility and wildcard context.

-### Configure endpoints with the other buildpacks

-When you build a service component using the other buildpacks(Java, Python, NodeJS, Ruby, PHP, Go, Dockerfile, etc), you can configure the endpoint details with the `endpoints.yaml` configuration file.
-You must place this file inside the `.choreo` directory at the build context path and commit it to the source repository.

 See [Understanding the endpoints.yaml file](#learn-the-endpointsyaml-file) to learn about the `endpoints.yaml` file.